Nusiq/mcblend/README.md

 ## Exporting the models and the animations:
-After installation and enabling the add-on there should be an additional tab called "MC Bedrock exporter" on the right sidebar of 3d-viewport (default key to open/close the sidebar in Blender is N).
+After installation and enabling the add-on there should be an additional tab called "Mcblend" on the right sidebar of 3d-viewport (default key to open/close the sidebar in Blender is N).
 Opening this tab reveals four
 panels:
 - Export bedrock animation